CloverBots/RapidReact2022/docs/ReadMeRoboRIO.md

 # RoboRIO Documentation
 ## Protips for Pros
 * Before the first competition, check for RoboRIO imaging tool software updates.
-* Don't attempt to format the RoboRIO over wireless.
+* Do not attempt to format the RoboRIO wirelessly.
 Use a USB connection instead.
-* *To Do: add more entries here*
+* *To Do: add more notes here*

 ## External Resources
 The links below provide software for imaging FRC electronics and assigning CAN device numbers.
 Some links are not RoboRIO specific.